Global well-posedness for a nonlocal Gross-Pitaevskii equation with non-zero condition at infinity: Positive definite and positive distributions

 The second inequality in \eqref{L2-1} is immediate since $W\in \M_{2,2}(\R^N)$. \end{proof}

-The purpose of the last lemma in this section is to establish necessarily conditions for the positive distributions in Theorem~\ref{global} and also to show that for these distributions \eqref{Wn} is automatically verified if $1\leq N\leq 3$. \begin{lema} Let $W\in \M_{1,1}(\R^N)$ be a positive distribution.
+The purpose of the last lemma in this section is to establish some properties of the positive distributions which appear in Theorem~\ref{global}.
+In particular, we show that for these distributions \eqref{Wn} is automatically verified if $1\leq N\leq 3$. \begin{lema} Let $W\in \M_{1,1}(\R^N)$ be a positive distribution.
 Then $W\in \M_{p,p}(\R^N)$, for any $1\leq p\leq \infty$ and $W$ is a positive Borel measure of finite mass.
 If $1\leq N\leq 3$ we also have that $W$ satisfies \eqref{Wn}. \end{lema} \begin{proof} Since $W\in \M_{1,1}(\R^N)$, it is well known that $W$ is a (complex-valued) finite Borel measure.
 Then $W\in \M_{\infty,\infty}(\R^N)$ and by interpolation $W\in \M_{p,p}(\R^N)$ for any $1\leq p\leq \infty$.
 Finally, the fact that $W$ is a positive distribution implies that it is a positive measure (cf. \cite{sc}).
 By Proposition~\ref{regularidad} we conclude that $W$ satisfies \eqref{Wn}, if $1\leq N\leq 3$. \end{proof}

-\section{Some consequences of assumption (\ref{Wn})}
+\section{Some consequences of assumption {(\ref{Wn})}}

 We first establish some inequalities involving the convolution with $W$ that explain in part how the hypothesis \eqref{Wn} works.
 After that, we give the proof of Proposition~\ref{regularidad} and Corollary~\ref{cor}.